Techtonica/curriculum/projects/submitting-work.md

 - Copy the folder of your repo (using regular `cp`) to your assignments repo.
 For simplicity, naming the destination folder as the same of your repo might help keep things simple
   - consider adding `-snapshot` to the end of the name to help remind you it's just a copy of another repo and won't stay in sync
 - Commit and push those changes to your assignments repo
-- Open a PR to the SEAM's fork as above
+- Open a PR to the STEM's fork as above